 Florida’s Turnpike Widening and Express Lanes from Osceola Parkway to Beachline Expressway

-Another comprehensive and highly involved project requiring a wide range of WGI’s services, responsibilities included roadway; drainage; signing and pavement marking design and plans production; structures design and plans production for the two 1,700+ foot long Category II third-level steel box girder bridges at the SR 417 interchange; mainline tolling gantry design; environmental permitting; utility coordination; subsurface utility exploration; and survey and mapping services.
+Another comprehensive and highly involved project requiring a wide range of WGI’s services, responsibilities included roadway design; drainage; signing and pavement marking design and plans production; structures design and plans production for the two 1,700+ foot long Category II third-level steel box girder bridges at the SR 417 interchange; mainline tolling gantry design; environmental permitting; utility coordination; subsurface utility exploration; and survey and mapping services.

 This widening of Florida’s Turnpike from Osceola Parkway to the Beachline Expressway and the remaining three ramp movements at the Turnpike/SR 417 interchange also required the reconstruction and/or widening of the Osceola Parkway and Orlando South Interchange exit/entry ramps, and the replacement of the existing ramp bridge at the Orlando South Interchange.